flatironinstitute/sciware/33_SummerIntro/github1.md

 - `silly_file.txt` is in red and is *untracked*

-## Specify which files that you want to transfer
+## Specify the files to save to version control

-Use the `git add` command to specify exactly which files you want to transfer to GitHub.
+Use the `git add` command to specify exactly which files you want to keep under version control.

 <pre  style="font-size:1.1em"><code data-trim data-noescape>> git status
 > git add silly_file.txt